2dreamwatch/slimBAD/README.md

 A 36 key unibody with soft folding aspirations.

 Sides x 1
-Key Mould Options: Personal Fav.
-Color Shock from the Kids
+Key Mould Options:
+Personal Fav. is the Color Shock from ... and Kids